robstoll/atrium/README.md

 In the following examples we will use `assert` for regular assertions and `expect` to postulate that we [Expect an Exception](#expect-an-exception).

+:information_source: An [own assertion verb](#use-own-assertion-verbs) lets you configure inter alia the reporting style by using the [`ReporterBuilder`](#reporterbuilder).
-:information_source: In case you prefer multi-line reporting, then you can configure `ReporterBuilder` accordingly.
+For instance, in case you prefer multi-line reporting over single-line reporting, then you can configure `ReporterBuilder` as follows.
 Instead of using `.withTextSameLineAssertionPairFormatter()` you use the following:
 ```
 .withTextAssertionPairFormatter { objectFormatter, translator ->